-When comparing Japanese products, Chinese products and Korean products, even if indicators such as sales of the Chinese domestic industries seem deteriorated a careful consideration is needed to determine whether the cause is exports from Japan because price differences is anticipated and the Chinese companies are over-expanding production capacity compared to growth in domestic demand.
+When comparing Japanese products, Chinese products, and Korean products, even if indicators such as sales of the Chinese domestic industries seem deteriorated a careful consideration is needed to determine whether the cause is exports from Japan because price differences is anticipated and the Chinese companies are over-expanding production capacity compared to growth in domestic demand.
 However, there is a problem that the causal link is recognized without such consideration.
 In addition, there is an issue of the "normal price" is not correctly because the Chinese government considered expenses that should be ignored, and used of inappropriate pricing for raw materials costs, and then the dumping margin was resulted in being unfairly high.

 The Japanese government participated in the public hearing held in May 2018, voicing concerns regarding international rules in this investigation as well as submitting an official government opinion.
 Furthermore, Japan also spoke at the AD Committee held in April and October 2018, indicating issues in the "International Rules issues" above.
 In this way, Japan has been cooperating with the industry and urging the Chinese government so that the investigation will be conducted in consistent with the WTO Agreement.
 However, in the end the Chinese government made the final determination in which there are doubts as to the WTO consistency.
-Japan will with industry continue to focus on China so that it does not implement AD measures that are not consistent with the WTO Agreement even after the end of the taxation period of this measure.
+Japan will, in cooperation with the industry, continue to focus on China so that they will promptly terminate/correct AD measures that are inconsistent with the WTO Agreement.